 Risks of Arm Lift Surgery

-It’s important that Dr. Ver Halen’s explanation of the arm lift surgery align with your goals.
+It’s important that your plastic surgeon’s explanation of the arm lift surgery align with your goals.
 You will be asked to sign consent forms before your brachioplasty to ensure you fully understand the surgical procedure and any of its risks.

 Brachioplasty risks include: